 Not In Our Town Bowling Green/BGSU is celebrating its first anniversary!
 We'll be joining Bowling Green, Ohio on Tuesday, April 15 to commemorate BGSU and the city of Bowling Green’s decision to come together to ensure inclusion, diversity, and social justice thrives in their community.
 The event will begin with a Diversity Showcase hosted by the Undergraduate Student Government and Graduate Student Senate with performances from singers, instrumentalists, rappers and spoken word poets.
 Later on we’ll be Breaking Down The Walls in the Bowen-Thompson Student Union where you can join others telling their story, filling out a brick and breaking down the barriers to leave the past behind.
 Finally, we’ll celebrate the one year anniversary of Bowling Green/BGSU Not In Our Town by recognizing Bowling Green's efforts.
 Speakers will include Not In Our Town producer Patrice O’Neill, BGSU president Mary Ellen Mazey, and Bowling Green Mayor Dick Edwards.

 Become a Gold Star City Your town can be a beacon of light for communities everywhere.
 The NIOT Gold Star Cities initiative recognizes NIOT communities that are making an ongoing commitment to safety, respect, and diversity for all.
 These selected cities will receive focused support, including training, mentorship, and peer-to-peer exchanges.
 The program is now in pilot phase, working with a select group of cities to test and refine the criteria and measures of success.
 Learn more about the Gold Star Cities initiative and Phase 1 Gold Star City criteria by downloading this PDF.
+If your community is ready to make a long term commitment to stop hate and build inclusion, send an email to email@example.com.
 For more information, please email firstname.lastname@example.org.

 Source: Time.Com, Kristallnacht in Words and Photographs By Becki Cohn-Vargas, Not In Our School Director